josephadogeriopao/vital-records-generator/README.md

 ### 3.1 Run Electron App Development ###

-1 type command npm run electron:dev to run the app in electron app pane development mode.\
+1 type command npm run electron:dev to run the app in electron app pane in development mode.\

 a build directory will be generated as shown below.